HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/andrecostaaa_amouti/protocol.md

 # Connection

-- Server address will depend on machine since we won't deploy it to a static ip address server
+- Server address will depend on the machine since we won't deploy it to a static ip address server

 - Client connects to server on port 64000